jagomez8/react_audio_player/README.md

 └── src
 ```
 * Source code located in `src`
-* Example are created by create-react-app, use `npm start` to start in local host (might need to link the package first)
+* Example are created by create-react-app, use `cd example && npm start` to start in local host (might need to link the package first)

 ## Usage